-The program complies with accepted standards and practices at other institutions in this area of study.
-The thematic areas offered by the program are adequate to prepare the students for the market.
+The program complies with accepted standards and practices at other institutions in this area of study and is adequate to prepare the students for the market.
 The stakeholders were very enthusiastic about the program's graduates and offered to participate in a feedback mechanism for its continuous improvement.